 Tulsa Eye Doctors in Network with SoonerCare

-Most of the Eye Doctors in Tulsa and Broken Arrow accept SoonerCare.
+Now, most of the Eye Doctors in Tulsa and Owasso accept SoonerCare.
 After all, with over 70% of Tulsa kids enrolled in the program, it makes sense that SoonerCare would be the first vision insurance most Eye Doctors would apply to get in network with, and therefore be able to take more patients.

 Will SoonerCare Cover Replacement Glasses?

 Next, Soonercare will cover replacement glasses under certain circumstances.
 Here are the guidelines from the Oklahoma Health Care Authority:

 “Eye glasses, lenses and frames, are covered for children.
 Prior Authorization is required for additional eye glasses for children beyond 2 pairs in a 12 month period.
 It should be unusual for a child’s vision to change so frequently that greater than two pairs of eye glasses are needed within a 12 month timeframe.
 However, if this should occur, the documentation should clearly demonstrate changes in the member’s vision necessitating the new prescription.
 PA will provide if the services are reasonable and medically necessary.”